 - 1 tsp smoked paprika ($0.10)

 - Mince the garlic and dice the onion.
-Sauté the onion and garlic with olive oil over medium heat in a deep skillet until the onion are soft and transparent (about 3-5 minutes).
+Sauté the onion and garlic in olive oil over medium heat in a deep skillet until the onion are soft and translucent (about 3-5 minutes).

-- Drain the chickpeas and add them to the skillet along with the frozen spinach (no need to thaw).
-Zest the lemon and set the zest aside.
-Squeeze about 2 Tbsp of the lemon's juice into the skillet.
-Add the vegetable broth and stir the ingredients to combine.
+- Drain the chickpeas and add them to the skillet along with the spinach.
+Add about 2 Tbsp of the lemon juice and the vegetable broth to the skillet, then stir the ingredients to combine.